Sunday, June 21, 2009

 after taking a break from the slippers and trying a few other patterns, i came back to them to make a pair for my friend kelly. this time i experimented with an i-cord swirled around on top. i like how it turned out, but i think it will be better next time with a little bit smaller i-cord. kelly has raved about these slippers and says they fit her feet perfectly. i love that. and i love that she lovingly refers to them as her "love shoes".

-i generally use a fairly high quality yarn for my projects, but i've found that with felting, even the more inexpensive yarn works beautifully. for all of these slippers i used regular old lion's brand 100% wool, worsted weight yarn. you can find this anywhere from fred meyer to joanne's. its cheap and it felts up great. the only limitation is color. for kelly's slippers i wanted a better selection of color so i ended up using lamb's pride. its a little more expensive, and is generally only found in quality yarn shops. the selection of colors is fantastic though and is worth the extra dough i think. i do find that the lamb's pride also seems to ball up a little bit less after its felted.
+i generally like to use fairly high quality yarn for my projects, but i've found that with felting, even the more inexpensive yarn works beautifully. bonus! for all of these slippers i used regular old lion's brand 100% wool, worsted weight yarn. you can find this anywhere from fred meyer to joanne's. its cheap and it felts up great. the only limitation is color. for kelly's slippers i wanted a better selection of color so i ended up also using lamb's pride, which is a little more expensive and generally only found in quality yarn shops. the selection of colors is fantastic though and is worth the extra dough i think. i do find that the lamb's pride also seems to ball up a little bit less after its felted.

 i'm hoping to knit myself a pair before winter rolls around again, but somehow knitting for others is much more fun, so we'll see?